-Survivor Benefit Plan (SBP
+Survivor Benefit Plan (SBP)

-The SBP provides a monthly income to the survivors of military retirees who choose to participate and to the surviving spouse (and in some cases, children) of members who die while on active duty and the Line of Duty elections until age 60.
+The SBP provides a monthly income to the survivors of military retirees who choose to participate and to the surviving spouse (and in some cases, children) of members who die while on active duty and the Line of Duty (LOD) is determined to be "yes."
+In cases of active duty deaths in which LOD is "no," SBP will be authorized only if the member had 20 or more years of active service.
+Members of the Reserve components may enroll in the Reserve Component SBP (RCSBP) as soon as they receive notification they will qualify for retired pay at age 60 or they may defer their SBP elections until age 60.
 The survivors of retired members who elect not to participate in SBP or the RCSBP receive no monthly payments from the respective services upon the death of the retired member.
 According to Public Law 99-145, effective March 1, 1986, a spouse's written concurrence is required to validate the elections of retiring married members who decline SBP, elect reduced coverage or elect to cover a child but not the spouse.